#285 Piccadilly Mall

 1151 10th Ave.
 SW

 Salmon Arm, B.C.
 V1E 1T3

-The library has two book return bins - one behind the library, next to the Canadian Tire loading dock and open 24 hours, and one inside the mall next to the library entrance and open during mall hours.
+The library has two book return bins - one open 24 hours behind the library, next to the Canadian Tire loading dock, and one inside the mall next to the library entrance and open during mall hours.
 Book drops are locked during extended closures (Easter and Christmas).

 Please find our events below on the branch calendar, or search the ORL Calendar of Events.

 |Monday:||10:00 a.m. to 5:00 p.m.|